holygeek/git-number/README.markdown

     $ ga 2 3 4 6 10

+You can also ask git-number to run arbitrary command instead of git on the given arguments using the -c option:

+    $ gn -c rm 1

+This will run the command "rm README"

+The kind of fun that this gives you include the following:

+    $ alias vn='git number -c vi'
+    $ vn 1

+This will run "vi README"

 ## What's included ##

 1. git-number: Show or operate on files by their 'ids'